 Book in Ju| 'hoan Tsumkwe Dialect

 Children's Picture Dictionary/ Da'abi!oa Nǂomtciasi Kokxuisi ǂXanua / Prentewoordeboek vir Kinders by Tsemkgao Fanie Cwi and Kerry Jones 2014 Themes: animals, birds, insects, reptiles and creepy crawlies, hunting and gathering.

 "Suricata No. 3: A Bilingual Field Guide to the Frogs of Zululand" Fortunate M. Phaka, Edward C. Netherlands, Donnavan J.D.
 Kruger and Louis H. du Preez

-"The My First book Series" each book has text in four Southern African languages:
+Each book in "The My First book Series" has text in four Southern African languages:

 1,2.
 "My First Book of Southern African Birds volumes 1 and 2 by Erroll Cuthbert,